mattrobineau/KindlegenBulkConverter/README.md

 ## Arguments

-KindlegenBulkConverter supports wildcards and direct file paths.
-It will also convert any book formats supported by kindlegen (see their documentation)
+KindlegenBulkConverter supports wildcards and complete file paths.
+It will also convert any book formats supported by kindlegen
+(see their documentation)

 ### Examples